CoinFabrik/web3-grant/vulnerabilities/README.md

-# Code Examples and Snippets
+# Code Snippets and Smart Contract Examples
 ## Examples
 According to the
 [curated list of vulnerabilities](../curated-list-of-vulnerabilities/README.md)